FrancescoSaverioZuppichini/pytorch-distributed-collective-communication/README.md

 ## Reduce

-The reduce operation in torch.distributed is used to combine tensors from multiple GPUs or processes into a single tensor on one of the GPUs or processes.
+The `reduce` operation in `torch.distributed` is used to combine tensors from multiple GPUs or processes into a single tensor on one of the GPUs or processes.
 The reduce operation applies a specified reduction operation (e.g. sum, product, max) element-wise to the input tensors and returns the result on a single GPU or process, known as the root rank.
-The root rank is specified as an argument when calling the reduce function.
+The root rank is specified as an argument when calling the `reduce` function.

 ![img](images/Reduce.png)

 In the figure, we have `4` process and we reduce all the tensors to `rank0`.
-Each process has a tensor with one.
+Each process has a tensor with `1`.

 ```python
 def do_reduce(rank: int, size: int):